CRIMINAL RECORD CHECKS

 For a variety of reasons, some individuals will not be able to use the eCRC system.
 If your eCRC request is rejected by the CRRP, you will receive an error message right away, such as ‘your request cannot be completed’.
-You will then need to request your CRC in person at your local community police detachment (see below for contact details).
+Follow the instructions on our website below for the Local Community Police Detachment in your area to determine if you need to request your CRC in person or online through their website.

 Once you receive your CRC, TCYBA requires the original.
 Please mail it to us as quickly as possible to:

 P.O.
 Box 64569